 Program Learning Outcomes (PLO)

-Apply fundamental and advance pharmaceutical science knowledge in drug discovery and development, manufacturing as well as marketing of pharmaceutical and related products.
+Apply fundamental and advance pharmaceutical science knowledge in drug discovery and development, manufacturing as well as the marketing of pharmaceutical and related products.

 PLO2: Practical skills

 Perform appropriate scientific skills in drug discovery and development as well as a formulation of pharmaceutical and related products.

 Demonstrate an awareness and understanding of social issues and appreciate strategies towards pharmaceutical and related products development.

 Demonstrate an understanding of the societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to pharmaceutical and related activities.